shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 ## Challenge (Optional)

 Under Processes, examine the classic workflow, Project Funding Name, and create a new workflow to set the Title column on the Project Outcome table, when a new record is created or when a project or an outcome lookup column is changed.

+### Review
+In this lab, you have changed relationship behaviours, added new relationship, created new hierarichial and project outcome relationships, enabled connections, created calculated and rollup fields, exported and imported solutions.